 Besides lapel pins, you can mix up your ensemble with other unexpected accessories.
 Men's Wearhouse has a wide range available, from cuff links and ties to suspenders.
 If you're renting, try out their online tool, which lets you experiment with different combinations so you can see how various colors and styles work together before you settle on your look.
 This not only saves you from physically trying on lots of variations, it's also a great way to navigate the fine line between breaking tradition and becoming a walking fashion disaster—a win-win in my book!

 One of the most straightforward ways to mix up the style status quo is to go bold with your jacket color while keeping your pants, shirt and accessories in classic shades like black, navy and gray.
-(This way you’re not making a huge investment in a full suit you might not wear regularly, but I bet you’ll find an excuse to wear a jacket in a favorite color more often than you’d think.)
+(This way you're not making a huge investment in a full suit you might not wear regularly, but I bet you'll find an excuse to wear a jacket in a favorite color more often than you'd think.)
 A striking combination I love is a dusty-pink jacket worn with black pants and a white shirt.
-Alternatively, this shimmering blue jacquard dinner jacket by AWEARNESS Kenneth Cole would make an unexpected and stylish choice for an evening wedding.
+Alternatively, a white dinner jacket with a contrasting black shawl collar would make an unexpected and stylish choice for an evening wedding.

 Will Taylor is the founder of the blog Bright Bazaar.